j2store/userguide/troubleshooting_issues.md

 Under the Common Options tab, you can find Article Order parameter.
 There you can choose the ordering method.

 ![](assets/images/troubleshoot_orderproducts.png)

-<a name="update_related_issues"></a>
-##Troubleshooting update related issues

-J2Store uses the Joomla Extension Manager for providing updates to both the free and pro users.
-On a few occasions, you may not be able to access the updates via the Extensions Manager.
-You may get a 403 access denied when you try to update in your site.
-It might be due to several reasons.
-We have listed a few that might cause this problem.

-* **Download ID:**

-   We provide a Download ID when you subscribe.
-You can find this Download ID in two places.
-1.In the PDF invoice we have issued to you
-2.In our website's My Downloads section.
-Direct link: http://j2store.org/my-downloads.html

-  You should copy the Download ID and paste it in J2Store - Set up - Configuration - Update tab.

-  NOTE: If you have re-set your password in our site, then a new download ID will be issued (due to security reasons and prevent unauthorized access.)
-Please make sure that the Download ID is correct.

-* **Time out:**

-  J2Store uses the Joomla Extension Update tool.
-A time out will occur if your connection is slow or if our server responds slower (which sometime occur if there are huge number of download requests)

-  In this case, just try again after a few minutes.
-You will usually get through.

-* **Firewall:**

-  If you make repeated attempts or requests, then our firewall might block the access for a temporary period (usually 10 minutes).

-  In this case, please try after 10 minutes.

-  If still you get the error, you can always download the latest version from our My Downloads section: http://j2store.org/my-downloads.html and install it via the Extensions manager.

 <a name="options"></a>
 ##[HOWTO] Options from dropdown cannot be selected